We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 [-]

-Wynken +0 points · almost 6 years ago
+Wynken +0 points · over 6 years ago

 Thank you for your input.
 I am now at the four week mark and the fatigue is crushing.
 My pulmonologist just keeps telling me to give it time.
 I am also having a problem with sneezing and watery eyes/nose.
 I was attributing it to allergies though I have never had seasonal allergies before.
 Online posts suggest that it may be linked to cpap usage.
 Sadly, I feel worse now than I did before I began the therapy.